Shpackk/Shpackk/README.md

 # 💫 About Me:
-🔭 I’m currently working as Middle Fullstack Software Developer<br>🌱 Learning some Blockchain topics, Back-End in general and TypeScript<br>
+🔭 I’m currently working as a Backend Software Developer<br>🌱 Learning some Blockchain topics, Back-End in general and TypeScript<br>
 For now I'm focusing on:
 - React Native App